DaveGee/datadog-cpu/readme.md

 - [x] Fetch on load and every 10s
     - [ ] Store in the front in an appropriate DS.
 Discard useless data points
     - [ ] Identify load events in the front (heavy load = 2min+ @ >1.0, recovery = 2min+ @ <1.0)
-- [ ] Factor cpu load fetching in a wrapper component, make the chart and metric "API free"
 - [ ] Display load in line graph + display current load
     - [ ] Use recharts?
 - [ ] Display heavy loads in the graph